awsdocs/iam-user-guide/doc_source/access-analyzer-reference-policy-checks.md

 In programmatic calls to the AWS CLI or AWS API, the finding for this check includes the following message:

 ```
 "findingDetails": "The values for condition key aws:SourceIp include only private IP addresses and has no effect. aws:SourceIp works only for public IP address ranges.
-Update the value to include only public IP addresses.
+Update the value to include only public IP addresses."
-"
 ```

 **Resolving the error**